 One of the hardest parts about living a life of anxiety is the way that it always tends to be present in your life.
 It doesn't matter what you're doing or how much you need to focus.
-That feeling of anxiety is always there, and the knowledge that you have anxiety and reminders of its presence are common.
+That feeling of anxiety is often there, and the knowledge that you have anxiety and reminders of its presence are common.

 That's because anxiety is a naturally overwhelming condition, and in some cases it can become so overwhelming that your mind and body suffer as a result.